-eight-dimensional, eight bi-dimensional and six mono-dimensional subspaces.
-When employing the WSV criterion and $\epsilon_B = 5.6 \cdot 10^3$ , the full-dimensional space is partitioned into one tendimensional, two seven-dimensional and one six-dimensional subspace.
-When using the Jacobianbased criterion, the computational search for space decomposition is much more computationally expensive since all possible combinations of the 30 vibrational modes into groups of M should be tested.
-We restrict instead our search to $6 \le M \le 10$ , since the Hessian criterion shows that when the biggest subspace is eight-dimensional then the results are quite accurate.
+Halverson and Poirier have recently calculated the vibrational frequencies of benzene using a discrete variable representation (DVR) approach.
+They pushed the limits of "exact" vibrational state calculations up to thirty dimensions.78 In their method, the DVR basis set and grid has been conveniently selected using phase-space localized basis (PSLB) sets and truncated Harmonic Oscillator Basis (HOB) functions.^{3,4,118} They were able to obtain all the relevant (about a million) vibrational energy levels of benzene within a given energy threshold.
+They employed a quartic force field modeling for the PES.119 full-dimensional space is separated into one eight-dimensional subspace, eight bi-dimensional subspaces, and six monodimensional subspaces.
+When employing the WSV criterion and $\epsilon_B = 5.6 \cdot 10^3$, the full-dimensional space is partitioned into one ten-dimensional subspace, two seven-dimensional subspaces, and one six-dimensional subspace.
+When using the Jacobian-based criterion, the computational search for space decomposition is much more computationally expensive since all possible combinations of the 30 vibrational modes into groups of M should be tested.
+We restrict instead our search to $6 \le M \le 10$ since the Hessian criterion shows that when the biggest subspace is eight-dimensional then the results are quite accurate.
 We cannot rule out that there may be a better choice for M > 10.
 However, the potential little improvement in the accuracy of the results does not justify the additional huge computational overhead.